ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 5. **Relationship Preservation**: While key fields are removed, the logical relationships between entities are preserved through the conceptual model for Silver layer processing.

+6. **VARCHAR Length Sufficiency**: Assumed that 1000 characters will be sufficient for all text-based fields based on typical business data requirements while providing storage optimization benefits.

-6. **Feature Usage Analytics**: Assumed that feature usage tracking is critical for business intelligence and product development decisions, justifying the restoration of the dedicated feature usage table.
+7. **Feature Usage Alternative**: Assumed that feature usage information can be derived from other sources or captured through alternative methods if needed for downstream analytics, given the exclusion of the dedicated feature usage table.